bdkjones/VDKQueue/README.md

 	-- The code is *much* cleaner and simpler!
 	-- There is only one .h and one .m file to include.

 VDKQueue also fixes long-standing bugs in UKKQueue.
-For example: OS X limits the number of open file descriptors each process may have to about 3,000.
+For example: macOS limits the number of open file descriptors each process may have to about 3,000.
 If UKKQueue fails to open a new file descriptor because it has hit this limit, it will crash.
 VDKQueue will not.